tkurtbond/tkurtbond.github.io/posts/2012/10/13/aff1e-dungeoneer-adventure-i-tower-of-the-sorcerer-part-2/index.rst

 from Aspen.
-All through the fight the Ogre had been laughing at the Heroes and throwing stuff at them that knocked them down, but Aspen had been steadily sniping at them, and despite one impressive :ss:`Dodge`, where the Ogre interposed a Goblin haunch from his supper and blocked an arrow she had steadily brought his STAMINA down.
+All through the fight the Ogre had been laughing at the Heroes and throwing stuff at them that knocked them down, but Aspen had been steadily sniping at them, and despite one impressive :skill:`Dodge`, where the Ogre interposed a Goblin haunch from his supper and blocked an arrow she had steadily brought his STAMINA down.
 When the Orcs were finally disposed of and he threw the table on the Heros, Aspen was far enough back to escape the spill, and switched from